nilearn/nilearn/doc/glossary.rst

     ANOVA
     Anova
-        Analysis of variance.
+        `Analysis of variance`_ is a collection of statistical models and their associated estimation procedures used to analyze the differences among means.

     AUC
-        Area under the curve.
+        `Area under the curve`_.

     BIDS
     bids